 Land south of Whitminster Playing Field, as identified on the policies map, is allocated for a development of approximately 10 dwellings and open space uses and strategic landscaping.
-Particular issues to address include conserving and enhancing heritage assets through high quality design, retaining the western half of the site in open space uses, minimising landscape

-- open space uses, minimising landscape impacts and safeguarding and enhancing local biodiversity.
-A masterplan, to be - approved by the District Council, will - detail the way in which the land uses and infrastructure will be developed in an integrated and co-ordinated manner.
+Particular issues to address include conserving and enhancing heritage assets through high quality design, retaining the western half of the site in open space uses, minimising landscape impacts and safeguarding and enhancing local biodiversity.
+A masterplan, to be approved by the District Council, will detail the way in which the land uses and infrastructure will be developed in an integrated and co-ordinated manner.